Trusted Counsel

 Matters involving domestic violence and abuse require an experienced and compassionate attorney.
 Any time domestic abuse is an issue for the courts, the stress and anxiety can be overwhelming.
 Your lawyer should be someone you can trust implicitly to put your best interests first and protect your legal rights, emotions and family relationships through an incredibly difficult time.

 Catherine Ryan has been helping clients in family law matters in Augusta, Georgia, for over 30 years.
 She understands what you are going through and has helped numerous clients in your situation before.
-Ms. Ryan considers herself as a counselor-at-law, a trusted advocate on whom clients can rely.
-She will provide you with options, and work with you to decide on the right course for you.
+Ms. Ryan considers herself a counselor-at-law, a trusted advocate on whom clients can rely.
+She will provide you with options and work with you to decide on the right course for you.

 Orders For Protection